DmPanf/Simple_LinuxAdmin_TgBot_AIOGram/systemctl/docker_auto-start.md

 docker ps -a
 ```

-Look for your container in the list, e.g., `4ocr-20-got-ocr-app`.
+Look for your container in the list, e.g., `myapp`.

 ---